Wilson Clash Review: A Unique Racquet with Comfort & Power

 We’ll review each version in more detail below.

-What did Wilson Update with the Clash v2?
+What did Wilson Update with the Clash v3?

-- Other models have essentially not changed other than the cosmetics.
+• Other models have changed very little other than slightly greater stability.

 You can find the new & old versions of the Wilson Clash here.